-Each fall, the MSPA prepares a directory with important JGMS phone numbers, along with the names, parent names, phone numbers and addresses of JGMS students, if authorized by parent/guardian.
-The directory is available for purchase through the MSPA.
+Each fall, BESTPTO prepares a directory with important Lane phone numbers, along with the names, parent names, phone numbers, and addresses of Lane School students, if authorized by parent/guardian.
+The directory is available for purchase through the BEST PTO.